devonapple/ergo_wiki/A-Trustless-Local-Exchange-Trading-System.md

 A Local Exchange Trading System (LETS) is aimed at developing local economy and is usually used by people of a locality in the vicinity of each other.
-For a brief overview of LETS see this [this article](https://github.com/ergoplatform/ergo/wiki/A-Local-Exchange-Trading-System-On-Top-Of-Ergo), which also describes an ErgoScript implementation of a committee managed LETS.
+For a brief overview of LETS see [this article](https://github.com/ergoplatform/ergo/wiki/A-Local-Exchange-Trading-System-On-Top-Of-Ergo), which also describes an ErgoScript implementation of a committee managed LETS.
 We call such a system a _managed_ or _permissioned_, since it depends on a committee of trusted members to enroll new members into the LETS.
 Here we describe a **trustless** LETS system, i.e., one where there is no management committee needed for enrolment.

 ## Overview